 Individual L IRP's are much less restrictive than traditional life insurance retirement plans.
 In an individual L IRA, the account owner may contribute a pre-determined amount into the account in return for receiving regular contributions.
 These pre-determined amounts can vary from the amount of annual salary, dividends and interest and investments made within the account itself.
 The amount of the contributions will be invested to earn tax-deferred income over time.
 The account owner may also make adjustments to their L IRA without making any taxable contributions, thereby reducing their taxable income.

 Unlike other life insurance policies, an individual L IRA does not restrict the account owner from investing outside the plan and contributions made within the plan are not limited to a certain level of income or assets.
 This makes an L IRA a great choice for people who have been self-employed or have a large estate.
 For example, if the owner had been working in a high-paying job and then retired, they would be able to contribute larger sums to their L IRA, thereby increasing the amount of money available to them as retirement income.
 Self-employed individuals may also choose to contribute an unlimited amount to their L IRA for the purpose of gaining tax deferred income, thus greatly increasing their savings and avoiding the need to pay taxes on this increase in income.
-Visit https://paradigmlife.net/blog/life-insurance-retirement-plan-lirp-basics/ for more details on this article.
+Visit https://paradigmlife.net/blog/

 When an individual elects to convert their 401k or traditional IRA to an L IRA, they must also convert their annuities.
 Many IRA custodians offer the option of doing this for free, but it must be done in order to take advantage of the conversion.
 In addition to converting one's IRA, the owner of the L IRA may also decide to include rollover dollar deposits, accrued interest and certain types of payments and expenses that would otherwise be taxed.
 Once these necessities are paid in, the account owner will have withdrawn all the cash value that was accumulated during their lifetime, and will no longer be required to pay UBIT.
 UBIT is the term used to refer to the taxes on a distribution of principal.